dhruvrajvanshi/crz/README.md

 a = Option::Some.new 1
 none = Option::None(Int32).new

+# you can omit base class name due to type aliases
+# defined in CRZ namespace
+a = Some.new 2
+b = None.new

 # pattern matching over Option
 Option.match a, Option(Int32), {
   [Some, x] => "Some(#{x})",